JetBrains/Qodana/topics/project-token.md

 The `QODANA_TOKEN` variable contains information that %instance% linters use for identification and verification.
 Based on this, %instance% establishes a connection with %cloud%.

+To generate a project token, in %cloud% navigate to your [project](cloud-projects.topic) and follow recommendations described in the [](cloud-projects.topic#cloud-manage-projects) section.

 Below is the description of interaction between %instance% and %cloud% once the connection is established.

 ## License verification